 and the Bayes risk

 can be attained by a Bayes classifier

 When $s = \frac{1}{1+\rho}$, we know $\eta(X) = \frac{s\cdot h(X)}{s\cdot h(X)+1-s} > 1/2$ is equivalent to $h(X) > \rho = \frac{1-s}{s}$, and thus

-The Tsybakov noise condition \citep{tsybakov2004optimal} is considered a standard assumption in binary classification and is widely used to study the quantitative behaviors of classification algorithms.
-It is stated below. \begin{assumption} For some $c_0>0$ and $q\in [0, \infty)$, where $q$ is often referred to as the {\bf noise exponent}. \end{assumption} Intuitively, this noise condition describes (with parameter $q \in [0, \infty)$) how the $\eta$ function behaves around the boundary $\{x: \eta(x) =1/2\}$.
-Bigger $q$ means there is a bigger jump of $\eta$ near the boundary $\{x: \eta(x) =1/2\}$, which is favorable for classification; smaller $q$ (i.e., $\eta$ close to $1/2$) means there is a plateau behavior near the boundary, which is considered difficult for classification.
-For the extreme case of hard margin when $q$ is infinity, it implies that $\eta$ is bounded away from $1/2$.
+We adopt the Tsybakov noise condition \citep{tsybakov2004optimal}, a standard assumption in binary classification and is widely used to study the quantitative behaviors of classification algorithms: \begin{assumption} For some $c_0>0$ and $q\in [0, \infty)$, where $q$ is often referred to as the {\bf noise exponent}. \end{assumption}

+It tells us that when $q$ increases, $\eta$ is more likely to move away from $1/2$.
+A detailed discussion and elaboration of this condition are relegated to the Supplementary Material 1.1.

-With the Tsybakov noise condition with noise exponent $q \in [0,\infty)$, a comparison theorem (from \citet[Theorem 10]{steinwart2005classification}) between the excess risk (i.e., excess misclassification error) $R(\cdot) - R^*$ and $S_{\mu,h,\rho}(\cdot)$ is established for some constant $c>0$ :
+With the above noise condition with noise exponent $q \in [0,\infty)$, a comparison theorem (from \citet[Theorem 10]{steinwart2005classification}) between the excess risk (i.e., excess misclassification error) $R(\cdot) - R^*$ and $S_{\mu,h,\rho}(\cdot)$ is established for some constant $c>0$ :

 and